attila-petho/DuckPropagation/README.md

 #### StackFrame
 For better quality in training and more information we are concatenating the last **n frames** to form a time series, so the agent can percieve dynamic changes in its environment.

+## Actions
+TODO

+## Rewards
+TODO

 ## Training
+TODO: algos
 For the training we used the Stable Baselines 3 library, which contains several implementations of state-of-the-art RL algorithms.
 The wrappers are tested with an A2C agent with default settings and 0.00005 learning rate for 1 million steps on the 'straight_road' map.
 It took 139 minutes on a GTX1060 OC 6GB.
 The trained model and the tensorboard log of the first training can be found in the corresponding folders.

+## Evaluation
+TODO

 ## File Structure

 - `src/`             - The source folder.
 - `src/images/`      - Output samples of the wrappers are stored here.
+- `src/tensorboard/` - Tensorboard logs folder.
+- `src/test1.py`     - Test script used for checking the wrappers.
+- `src/train_A2C.py` - Training script for the A2C agent.
+- `src/train_PPO.py` - Training script for the PPO agent.
+- `src/wrappers.py`  - Contains the wrappers.
 - `models/`          - Save location for the trained models.
 - `logs/`            - SB3 logs folder.
-- `tensorboard/` - Tensorboard logs folder.
-- `colorsegment.py` - The implementation of the color segmentation function.
-- `test1.py` - Test script used for checking the wrappers.
-- `train_A2C.py` - Training program for the A2C agent.
-- `wrappers.py` - Contains the wrappers.